 Employers in Colombia typically pay their employees monthly.
 More casual employees are paid weekly.
-Colombia employment compliance also mandates that you give employees a payslip and that they get a minimum wage of 828,116 Pesos each month.
+Colombia employment compliance also mandates that you give employees a payslip and that they get a minimum wage of 877,802 pesos each month, as of January 2020.

 How to Onboard Employees